fgalindo7/gcp-scheduler/README.md

 https://www.iana.org/time-zones  <br />
 https://en.wikipedia.org/wiki/List_of_tz_database_time_zones  <br />
 <br />
-Only the following TZ identifiers can be used in the scheduler:

 TZ Identifier | Meaning | Time offset from UTC
 --------------| ------- | ---------------